 Now for the $1m question raised earlier…what can you expect to earn?

 That’s a tough question to answer!
 When you consider the above I’m sure you will appreciate that your potential earnings can be affected by a number of factors, and that is why you should only ever expect to earn a part time/low income from secret shopper jobs.

-That’s absolutely fine for people who don’t expect to earn a high income, but if you’re looking to earn a full time income (or greater), you would be much better off looking at other work from home opportunities with greater potential.
+That’s absolutely fine for people who don’t expect to earn a high income, but if you’re looking to earn a full time income (or greater), it would be a much better idea to take a look at other work from home opportunities with greater earning potential.

 Some tips to help you avoid secret shopper scams…